Mission Statement

 Be Safe No Matter How You Get There

-• The Slow Down In Town campaign in Darien seeks to promote greater awareness for the safety of pedestrians and cyclists by encouraging everyone who uses a vehicle to drive slower, pay more attention when they’re driving, and respect all those in our community who walk, run, and cycle.
-Together, we can make our roads safer by being more patient while we’re driving, use our horns less, and look out for each other so we can reduce pedestrian and cycling accidents in our town.
+• The Slow Down In Town campaign seeks to promote greater awareness for the safety of pedestrians, children, and cyclists by encouraging everyone who uses a vehicle to drive a little slower, pay more attention while they’re behind the wheel, and respect all those who walk, run, and cycle along the roadways in our community.

-Motorist: Slow Down In Darien
+Motorists: Slow Down In Darien

-Motorist: Slow down; It’s Best For Everyone
+Motorists: Slow down; It’s Best For Everyone

-The situation requires all users (drivers, pedestrians and cyclists) to be more aware of their surroundings and use caution.
+The situation requires all users (drivers. pedestrians and cyclists) to be more aware of their surroundings and use caution.

 News & Events